-On 21 July, Belgium will celebrate its National Day, which will mean public services in Belgium will close their doors, most people will get a day off and festivities will take place across the country.
+On 21 July, Belgium is celebrating its National Day, which means public services in Belgium will close their doors, most people are getting a day off and festivities are taking place across the country.

 But what is Belgium celebrating on this day?

 Even though Belgium became an independent state in 1830, the national holiday dates back to 1831, when the country’s first King took the oath.

 After the Belgian Revolution in 1830, which led to the country’s independence, the National Congress decided to make Belgium a kingdom.

 On 4 June 1831, the same National Congress elected Leopold of Saxe-Coburg-Gotha as the first King of the Belgians.

 Leopold I’s entry into Belgium began on 16 July 1831 when he travelled by boat from the English town of Dover to Calais in France, after which he was taken to the Belgian border village of De Panne on the coast the next day.

 He travelled further through the country's cities, such as Bruges and Ghent, and on 21 July 1831, he took the constitutional oath as the first king of the Belgians on the Place Royale in Brussels.

 What has been planned for National Day?

 Like every year, several ceremonies are held to commemorate the day, starting with the Belgian royal family, as well as the country’s political institutions, ambassadors and representatives of various European institutions, attending the Te Deum hymn in several religious venues across the country.